telegramflutter/t/README.md

 Telegram Client API (MTProto) to connect to Telegram and control a user/bot programmatically.

 This project is written in 100% Dart language.
-Over 250,000 lines of code is ported from C++ to Dart.
-No native binaries, no C++ builds, no bullshit.
+Over 250,000 lines of code is ported from C/C++ to Dart.
+No native binaries, no C/C++ builds, no bullshit.

 ## Features